Round Vase, Mobach, Utrecht

 Dark green pouring jug with beautiful flower decorations, in matte Art Deco style.

-The condition is very good with 2 very small chips on the bottom and next to the handle (visible in the pictures).
+The condition is very good with two very small chips on the bottom and next to the handle (visible in the pictures).